Dwight Gooden: Legal troubles

 In December 1986, Gooden was arrested in Tampa alongside nephew Gary Sheffield and former high school teammate Vance Lovelace after police stopped his Chevrolet Corvette.
-He was charged with resisting arrest with violence, battery on a police officer and disorderly conduct.
+Gooden was charged with resisting arrest with violence, battery on a police officer, and disorderly conduct.
 He pleaded no contest in January 1987 and was sentenced to three years probation and 160 hours of community service.

 On February 20, 2002, Gooden was arrested in Tampa and charged with driving while intoxicated, having an open container of alcohol in his vehicle, and driving with a suspended license.
 He was arrested again in January 2003 for driving with a suspended license.
 On March 12, 2005, Gooden was again arrested in Tampa for punching his girlfriend after she threw a telephone at his head.
 He was released two days later on a misdemeanor battery charge.

 On August 23, 2005, Gooden drove away from a traffic stop in Tampa after being pulled over for driving erratically.
 He gave the officer his driver's license, twice refused to leave his car, and then drove away.
 The officer remarked in his report that Gooden's eyes were glassy and bloodshot, his speech was slurred, and a "strong" odor of alcohol was present on him.
 Three days after the traffic stop, Gooden turned himself in to police.

-Gooden was again arrested in March 2006 for violating his probation, after he arrived high on cocaine at a scheduled meeting with his probation officer, David R. Stec.
+Gooden was again arrested in March 2006 for violating his probation, after he arrived high on cocaine at a scheduled meeting with his probation officer.
 He chose prison over extended probation, perhaps in the hope that incarceration would separate him from the temptations of his addiction.
 He entered prison on April 17, 2006.
-On May 31, Gooden said in an interview from prison, "I can't come back here. [...]
-I'd rather get shot than come back here. [...]
+On May 31, Gooden said in an interview from prison, "I can't come back here ...
+I'd rather get shot than come back here ...
 If I don't get the message this time, I never will."
 Gooden was released from prison November 9, 2006, after nearly seven months' incarceration and was not placed on further probation.